Team

 rsarangapani@bousfields.ca

 Ramani is part of the glue that binds Bousfields, working on the Operations team since 2019, she has more than 15 years’ experience in finance and accounts management.
 Ramani oversees the accounting process at Bousfields, along with other members of the Finance team, Ramani manages our internal controls, supporting the annual auditing process and ensuring our staff get paid accurately and on time.
-When Ramani is not working with numbers, she loves to cook traditional Sri Lankan dishes, especially Mutton & Crab!
+When Ramani is not working with numbers, she finds joy in cooking and sharing meals with family and friends!

 Alex Savanyu